JonJagger/cyber-dojo/readme.txt

 CyberDojo lives in the directory /var/www/cyberdojo Pull the latest CyberDojo source code from github onto your TurnKey image
 >git pull origin master
+Occasionally this will pull new directories.
+You must ensure these have the correct rights
+>cd /var/www
+>chgrp -R www-data cyberdojo
+>chown -R www-data cyberdojo

 Configuring a practice-kata